steadforce/k8s-escape-room/README.md

 But while reciting an incantation you found in a hidden tome something went horribly wrong.
 Important things are missing or not working anymore.
 It is now on you to fix what has been broken.

+Broken parts in the study are marked with a red circle.
+Hovering there with your cursor gives you a hint for what you might be looking for.

 ## Inspired By
 [The Great Escape](https://github.com/t-gmn/the-great-escape)